GSA/fedramp-gov/pages/starting-security-package-development.md

 <li>Overview of the system’s assessment and assessment methodology, and</li>
 <li>Risk assessment that qualifies whether the system should be used by a Federal customer</li>
 </ul>
 <p>Security packages can be exhaustive documents and require effective project management and resourcing from CSPs to see through completion from start to finish.
-Below is a list of documents included in a standard FedRAMP security package. :</p>
+Below is a list of documents included in a standard FedRAMP security package:</p>
 <ul>
 <li>System Security Plan (SSP)</li>
 <li>Security Assessment Plan (SAP)</li>